DDurling/iyo-apero/content/_index.md

   At work this can involve automating pipelines, forecasting, analysing text or visualising data. \n

-  If you too are interested in these things, please get it touch!"
+  If you too are interested in these things, please get in touch!"
 date: 2021-08-01T18:27:33-06:00
 images:
   - img/mancsunset.jpg